crnbrdrck/ked/README.md

 3. I've known about Ked for a while and always assumed it was an actual programming language so I wanted to make it real
 4. For the fun of it

+## Progress Report

+Currently after completing part 8 of the tutorial.
+Part 9 begins talking about parsing an entire Pascal file, so I imagine it will be from this point on that the Ked-lang interpreter will start to take shape of its own.
+Stay tuned ;)

 ## Installation

 TODO: Write installation instructions here